Brandon-Rod/Simple/README.md

 ## Learn more about Surface: https://github.com/Brandon-Rod/Delegate

 ## Gesture Recognizer
-Desture Recognizer is a UIKit app that lets you drag a UIView around.
+Gesture Recognizer is a UIKit app that lets you drag a UIView around.

 ![Light-Rotato](https://user-images.githubusercontent.com/61842505/171970527-04c1bd5f-390d-4416-a575-f4da05d9f50c.png)